owl4ce/dotfiles/README.md

     ```sh
     ...

-    9  # there was once a pulseaudio here
+    9  # There was once a pulseaudio here.
-    10 pipewire &> /dev/null &
+    10 pipewire 2>/dev/null &

     ...
     ```